metamn/react/content/blog/after-five-months-storybook/index.md

 ---
-title: 'After five months'
+title: 'After five months — Storybook'
 date: '2019-05-08T03:00:00.284Z'
 ---

+Shiny new features on the way!

+<!--more-->

+---

+_This is the first post in a series of three._

+---

 A hiatus can introduce pain in restarting work on old projects.
 Frameworks change quickly.
 Now let's see how the React ecosystem handles this.

-<!--more-->

----

 One attraction of oldish frameworks is that hey are stable.
 I can fire up a decade old WordPress project with no problem.

 With new frameworks a (five month) hiatus takes a toll.
-I have React, Gatsby and Storybook projects to update and work on them again.
+I have [React](/after-five-months-react), [Gatsby](/after-five-months-gatsby) and Storybook projects to update and work on them again.

+---

-## Storybook
+### Storybook

 It had a major update from `v4.x` to `v5.0`.
 Updates ending in 0 are usually unstable.
 I rather would wait for let's say `v5.0.12` or `v5.1`.